dcsherman/ascendant-claves/README.md

 	DHCPSurvey
 	A script to report leases and scopes for all active DHCP servers in Active Directory, all scopes on all DHCP servers and outputs all leases in all of those scopes.

+	ScanForShares
+	A script to scan selected Windows Servers from Active Directory and discover their shared volumes using Windows Management Instrumentation ("WMI") extensions.